Road safety awareness campaigns

 Again, this means being clear about who most victims are and why.

-- Explaining the revised Highway Code, especially the changes made in 2022
+- the requirements of the Highway Code, especially the changes made in 2022

-- Tackling drivers’ failure to look before turning at junctions and/or roundabouts (reported road casualty statistics show that this is the most common ‘contributory factor’ assigned by police at the scene of road collision)
+- the importance of looking before turning at junctions and/or roundabouts (reported road casualty statistics show that 'failed to look properly' is the most common ‘contributory factor’ assigned by police at the scene of road collision)

-- Close overtaking – see Cycling UK’s own Too Close for Comfort campaign
+- how to overtake cyclists safely – see Cycling UK’s own Too Close for Comfort campaign

-- Opening car doors negligently – see our Dutch Reach campaign
+- how to avoid opening car doors negligently – see our Dutch Reach campaign

 To promote (and scope out) campaigns aimed at cyclists, a sound tactic is to engage constructively with the cycling community first and foremost, e.g. the cycling press, cycle trainers and cycling organisations.